-Mission: 1) To advance initiatives in the new field of Narrative Medicine and 2) To contribute to the development of Narrative Medicine graduates as leaders, teachers, and scholars and to create a strong corps of alumnae/alumni with close professional connections to the Program in Narrative Medicine and Columbia University.
+- To contribute to the development of narrative medicine graduates as leaders, teachers, and scholars and to create a strong corps of alumni with close professional connections to the division of Narrative Medicine and Columbia University.

 - Title page with project title, graduate’s name and contact information